maartene/DCJam2025/docs/TECHDEBT.md

 # TECHDEBT

 ## ⚠️ TODO
-- remove the @testable from the import statement in the tests
 - the UI will require more helper functions to draw the right buttons
 - Determining if party is in line of sight of enemy uses a naive raycast approach. this could be easier more elegant.
 - Rotating towards party is based on trial and error: rotate, see if facing party. otherwise repeat. this could be based on dot product